Feakstal/HealthyCarely/README.md

-# The demonstation of current progress
+# The result of the project

 ![](img/proj-demo/HealthCarely-image.png)